Freedom from PMS Naturally

 Millions of American women suffer from PMS, or premenstrual syndrome, a debilitating set of symptoms occurring 7-12 days prior to the start of menstruation, which interferes with the ability of many women to function normally both at work and at home.
 As prevalent and disruptive as PMS may be, it is a disorder often dismissed as one that must be painfully endured and accepted by women.
 PMS sufferers present a variety of conditions, but the most common are the emotional symptoms of anxiety, moodiness, depression, tension and irritability, and bodily symptoms presented as fatigue, acne, cramps, breast tenderness, joint pain, backache, headache, fluid retention or bloating, constipation, allergies, swelling and weight gain.

-These symptoms are not a woman’s fate to suffer indefinitely, but a way for the body to signal a need to restore balance.
-A woman’s menstrual cycle is regulated by hormonal changes primarily between estrogen and progesterone.
-Environmental stressors, nutritional deficiencies and any combination of a number of other factors which put pressure on this delicate hormonal system will cause a hormonal imbalance resulting in one or more physical PMS symptoms.
+These symptoms are not a woman’s fate to suffer indefinitely but a way for the body to signal a need to restore balance.
+A woman’s menstrual cycle is regulated by hormonal changes, primarily between estrogen and progesterone.
+Fluctuations in estrogen and progesterone levels during the menstrual cycle can affect neurotransmitters in the brain, leading to mood changes, irritability, and other emotional symptoms.

-Abnormal sleep is a factor that may help produce the emotional symptoms of PMS, and a lack of serotonin, a brain chemical which supports sleeping well, may be the culprit.
+Abnormal sleep is a factor that may help produce the emotional symptoms of PMS, and a lack of serotonin, a brain chemical that supports sleeping well, may be the culprit.
 Serotonin also regulates menstrual hormones, and low serotonin levels may cause early ovulation, an imbalance of estrogen and progesterone, and thusly the physical symptoms of PMS.